kpoxo6op/cv/cv.md

 Platform/DevOps/SRE Engineer with a focus on automation and continuous improvement.
 Skilled in managing complex distributed systems.
-I value remote working, pair programming, asynchronous communication, good docs.
+I value remote working, pair programming, asynchronous communication and good documentation.

 ## Skills